 - On the other hand, more expensive meters usually also mean higher overall quality, more professional design, longer and more reliable operation, longer warranty, better service and the potential to get your meter recalibrated, which are important for professional users.

 - Your clients may value your service more if you use a high end meter, rather than a cheap one.

 - We suggest you try to avoid all in one combination meters.
 They do not perform well in all types of measurements.

 - Also, using more meters will make a better impression to your clients rather than carrying out all the measurements with only one meter.

 - While smaller and lighter meters are easier to transport, bigger and heavier meters look and feel more professional.

-Since they are low cost they have their place in the market, but do not expect them to perform as professional meters.
+Since they are low in cost they have their place in the market, but do not expect them to perform as professional meters.